cristiangcev/Optimizing-Employee-Performance-Well-being/README.md

 ## Future Enhancements

-We envision several potential enhancements to expand this project:
+I envision several potential enhancements to expand this project:

    - Integration with External Data: Incorporate external economic indicators or industry benchmarks.
    - Interactive Dashboard Development: Create a dynamic dashboard using tools like Tableau, Power BI, or Dash.